 An analysis of solid-state circuitry.
 It includes both transistor and integrated circuit experiments.
 Linear amplifiers and active filters are evaluated.
-Students will attend a minimum of three industrial tours, that may take place outside of regular class time.
+Students will attend a minimum of three industrial tours, which may take place outside of regular class time.
 Prerequisite: ELT 385, 386.
 Corequisite ELT 387

-ELT 389 31400 FABRICATION TECHNIQUES VOC/TECH
+ELT 389 3 1 4 0 0 FABRICATION TECHNIQUES VOC/TECH